hfboyce/tableau_course/lessons/lesson2.md

 <br>

 In this heatmap, we can see that the consumer segment ships the majority of their orders with Standard Class.
-In fact for all segments, Standard Class appears to be the most frequent.
+In fact, for all segments, Standard Class appears to be the most frequent.

 We can really get a sense of our data when comparing 2 categorical columns, and heatmaps are an effective way to do so, however, they do not give the exact count for each colour tint so adjusting the plot accordingly could sometimes be helpful in some scenarios.